 - Select High Performance Under Set Texture Filtering Quality to High Performance

 - Triple Buffering – Off

 - Virtual Reality pre-rendered Frames – 1

-Best In-Game Settings For The Division 2
+Best Division 2 Settings

 The final and the most important step is optimization the Division 2 In-Game Graphics.
 Now a lot of you would be following all kinds of settings that technically might look good.
 But on paper, they get you weak performance and the game is unplayable at times.
 I know how it feels, but don’t worry.
 I’ve got the perfect settings that are going to guaranty High FPS, Stable Performance, Clear Visuals, and Smooth Gameplay.
 These settings are optimized for all tiers of PC’s.
 So you can follow it eyes closed.